mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 do as they please the rest of the time.

-A variant on this theme might be to impose conditions on an ex– Scout character’s ownership of a scout ship.
+A variant on this theme might be to impose conditions on an ex– Scout character's ownership of a scout ship.
 Again, most of the time the crew are free to do as they wish but the Scout Service will require either the fulfilment of tasks from time to time or the return of the ship.